knpuniversity/behat/knpu/tables.md

 Fetch the entity manager and flush the changes at the bottom.
 Great!

 Cool this passes!
-But don't get too excited: we don't have any Then statements yet.
+But don't get too excited: we don't have a Then statement yet.